List of Rehabs in Louisiana

 - There are extensive drug and alcohol detoxification options considering the number of overall programs—13% are residential non-hospital, and 12% are hospital inpatient services.

 - Roughly 30% of the SAMHSA-listed substance use treatment centers are classified as residential non-hospital services.

-- Less than one-quarter of the SAMHSA-listed substance use treatment programs in the state are classified as private non-profit.
+- Less than one-quarter of the state’s SAMHSA-listed substance use treatment programs are classified as private non-profits.
 While the state provides many services, these options tend to provide more affordable treatment.

 - Around 40% of the programs provide a sliding fee scale, yet 50% offer treatment at no charge or minimal payment for clients who cannot pay.